-Buffer overflow vulnerabilities are a type of software security vulnerability that occurs when a program tries to store more data in a buffer than it can hold.
-A buffer overflow can be exploited by attackers to overwrite data on the stack or heap, execute arbitrary code, or crash the program.
-As such, buffer overflow exploits are a popular technique used by attackers to compromise computer systems.
-In this article, we will explore the basics of buffer overflow vulnerabilities, and how they can be exploited by attackers.
+Buffer overflow vulnerabilities are software security vulnerabilities that occur when a program tries to store more data in a buffer than it can hold.
+Attackers can exploit a buffer overflow to overwrite data on the stack or heap, execute arbitrary code, or crash the program.
+As such, buffer overflow exploits are a popular technique attackers use to compromise computer systems.
+This article will explore the basics of buffer overflow vulnerabilities and how attackers can exploit them.

 Introduction to Buffer Overflow Vulnerabilities

-A buffer is a temporary storage area in a computer’s memory where data can be held while it’s being processed.
-Buffers are commonly used in programs to store user input or data received from other sources.
+A buffer is a temporary storage area in a computer’s memory where data can be held while being processed.
+Programs commonly use Buffers to store user input or data from other sources.
 The size of a buffer is typically fixed at the time of its creation, and it is the programmer’s responsibility to ensure that the buffer is large enough to accommodate all the data that will be stored in it.

 Stack-Based Buffer Overflow Vulnerabilities

 One common type of buffer overflow vulnerability is the stack-based buffer overflow.
-In this type of vulnerability, a program stores data on the stack without checking the size of the buffer first.
+In this type of vulnerability, a program stores data on the stack without first checking the size of the buffer.
 If an attacker can provide more data than the buffer can hold, the data will overflow into adjacent memory locations, potentially overwriting critical data.

 Consider the following code snippet: